Graham McNamee: Personal life

 He was married twice: the first time, in 1921, to concert and church soprano Josephine Garrett.
 They were divorced in 1932, and he married Anne Lee Sims in 1934.

 Death

 McNamee died on May 9, 1942, at St. Lukes Hospital at the age of 53.
 The cause of death was a brain embolism after he had been hospitalized with a streptococcus infection.
 He was buried in Mount Calvary Cemetery in Columbus, Ohio.

+Legacy

+In his foreword to McNamee's 1926 memoir You're on the Air, journalist Heywood Broun paid tribute to McNamee's role as a pioneer in the then-nascent field of commercial broadcasting:

 Awards

-In 1925, at the Radio World Fair, he won a solid gold cup (designed like a microphone) as America's most popular announcer, receiving 189,470 votes out of 1,161,659 votes cast.
+In 1925, at the Radio World Fair, McNamee won a solid gold cup (designed like a microphone) as America's most popular announcer, receiving 189,470 votes out of 1,161,659 votes cast.

 In February 1960, McNamee was posthumously recognized with a star on the Hollywood Walk of Fame.